-The District of Columbia has erected few local commemorative works in the past.
+The District of Columbia has erected few local commemorative works in the past:

-One example is the Washington, D.C., Area Law Enforcement Memorial on Indiana Avenue at the northwest corner of the District Municipal Administration Center.
-The memorial, designed by the John J. Earley Studio, was built between 1934 and 1941.
-There is a current effort to restore this memorial.
+Law Enforcement Memorial - Located on Indiana Avenue at the northwest corner of the District Municipal Administration Center, the memorial was designed by the John J. Earley Studio and built between 1934 and 1941.